MacM02/ChessGame/ChessGame/README.md

 	Currently believe:

-	Models - The pieces/board logic that we will use when instructing the GUI to draw according to object state.
+	Models - The pieces that we will use when instructing the GUI to draw according to object state.

-	View - GUI class?
+	View - A GUI class that may be our chess_game?

-	Controller - ?
+	Controller - Probably our board.cpp file?
+As it holds all the current board data and processes movement logic, etc.